dergigi/dergigi.github.io/bitcoin/lessons/ch2-09-inflation.md

 at which new money was created, but I didn't know too much beyond that.

-While some economists argue that inflation is a good thing, others argue that "hard" money which can't be inflated easily ---as we had in the days of the gold standard --- is essential for a healthy economy.
+While some economists argue that inflation is a good thing, others argue that "hard" money which can't be inflated easily --- as we had in the days of the gold standard --- is essential for a healthy economy.
 Bitcoin, having a fixed supply of 21 million, agrees with the latter camp.